shift7-ch/katta-docs/docs/architecture/security.md

 Encrypted (cannot be read by the server or anyone with database access):

-* `vault.uvf` vault metadata — including the storage configuration in the `cloud.katta.storage` extension; in _Static Storage Access Mode_ this contains the S3 access
+* `vault.uvf` vault metadata — including the storage configuration in the `cloud.katta.storage` extension
-  credentials, so **storage credentials are also end-to-end encrypted**
 * Per-member access tokens (vault member key + recovery key, encrypted to each member's public key)
 * User private keys (encrypted per device and with the Account Key)